With coronavirus cases spiking nationwide, all signs point to a harrowing autumn

 “The part that is most frustrating for us as physicians is it does not have to be this way,” she said.
 “We shouldn’t have to choose between surgeries that patients need and caring for patients who get covid because they’re not wearing their mask, or, God forbid, someone who was around someone who wasn’t.
 That, to me, is unjust.”

-That same worry persisted in Minnesota, where Amy W. Williams, chair of the Department of Medicine at the Mayo Clinic, said the number of covid-19 patients in the hospital rose sharply in the past two weeks as the virus spread rapidly in the Upper Midwest.
+That same worry persisted in Minnesota, where Amy W. Williams, executive dean of practice at the Department of Medicine at the Mayo Clinic, said the number of covid-19 patients in the hospital rose sharply in the past two weeks as the virus spread rapidly in the Upper Midwest.

 Williams said her top concern was maintaining adequate staff because Mayo personnel were becoming exposed or infected in the community along with other people, forcing them to quarantine and miss work.